stat545ubc-2021/functionsjuliafast/assignment_1b.md

 For this assignment, I’d like to use the function I will create to answer questions pertaining to the zooplankton_biomass dataset from DFO.
-I will use a cleaned up version of that I created for the Mini Data Analysis Milestone 3 assignment from the STAT545A class.
+I will use a cleaned up version of that I created for the Mini Data Analysis Milestone 3 assignment from the STAT545A class (below code from STAT545A MDA Milestones 2-3).

 ``` r
 #create a subset of the zooplankton_biomass dataset called "zooplankton_biomass_cleaned"